tanmaytanmay47/brazilian-ecommerce-data-warehouse/README.md

 ## 🙏 Acknowledgments

-- Olist for providing the dataset
 - Professor Peyman Teymoori for guidance and feedback
 - Team members for collaboration
+- Olist for providing the dataset through kaggle.com

 ---